Nasir151/Microsoft-Excel/LES Retail Store Chain - Key Performance Indicators (KPI) Analysis/README.md

 ### Data Sources:

-1. **Customer Transaction Data:** This dataset will provide information about customers and their transactions, including transaction amounts.

-2. **Product Sales Data:** We will need data on product sales, including product names, quantities sold, and revenue generated.
+1. **Product Sales Data:** We will need data on product sales, including product names, quantities sold, and revenue generated.

-3. **City and State Data:** Information about the city and state where each transaction occurred.
+2. **City and State Data:** Information about the city and state where each transaction occurred.

-4. **Product Category Data:** Details about product categories, which will be used to categorize sales.
+3. **Product Category Data:** Details about product categories, which will be used to categorize sales.

 ## Report Details